Trump says 'all ready' for Kim summit, as he hosts Japan PM

 WASHINGTON: Five days before meeting North Korean leader Kim Jong Un, US President Donald Trump said on Thursday (Jun 7) the unprecedented summit was "all ready to go," as he welcomed Japanese Prime Minister Shinzo Abe to the White House.

+Trump even went so far as to say he would consider inviting Kim to visit the United States if the Jun 12 summit in Singapore goes well.

+"Maybe we'll start with the White House, what do you think?" he said when asked if Kim would be invited to Washington or his Mar-a-Lago estate in Florida.

-Trump and Abe were to hold a joint press conference at the White House at about 2.00pm (2.00am Singapore time Friday), before heading to Canada for what promises to be a tense Group of Seven summit clouded by the US leader's aggressive trade policies.
+Trump and Abe will leave for Canada for what promises to be a tense Group of Seven summit clouded by the US leader's aggressive trade policies.

 But before tackling the thorny trade issue, Trump expressed unbridled optimism about his Jun 12 tete-a-tete with Kim in Singapore.